Yabonev/reducing-friction-during-agentic-coding/README.md

 Examples and demos for the "Reducing Friction During Agentic Coding" presentation.

-## Reducing Friction in Communication: User to LLM and in Reverse
+## PART I: Reducing Friction User to LLM

+This section is about how you can provide more context, better context, faster by having tighter feedback loops between you and CC.

 ### Tip 1: Give tool calls permission by default